Maria Rodriguez-Gregg: Arrest and aftermath

 On April 28, 2017, Rodriguez-Gregg was arrested following a traffic accident in which her car, while stopped at a traffic light, was struck in the rear bumper by another vehicle.
-Rodriguez-Gregg was charged with driving while intoxicated (marijuana and/or alcohol), obstruction of justice (for refusing a field sobriety test), reckless driving and a marked lanes violation.
+Rodriguez-Gregg was charged with driving while intoxicated (marijuana and/or alcohol), obstruction of justice (for refusing a field sobriety test), reckless driving and a marked lanes' violation.
 The other driver was charged with careless driving.
 Both drivers were treated for minor injuries.

 Four months after her arrest, Rodriguez-Gregg withdrew from her campaign seeking re-election in the upcoming November 2017 New Jersey election.
 The following month, local media outlets obtained and released body camera video footage of the arrest.

 Rodriguez-Gregg has maintained her innocence.
 No marijuana or alcohol was found by police in her vehicle.
-According to her attorney, Rodriguez-Gregg's blood test showed "some indication of alcohol", or a "minimal" presence of alcohol, but no marijuana.
+According to her attorney, Rodriguez-Gregg's blood test showed "some indication of alcohol", or a presence of alcohol, but no marijuana.
 In December 2017, the court denied Rodriguez-Gregg's motions to suppress evidence collected by the police and dismiss the charges against her.

 In January 2018, Rodriguez-Gregg claimed that she was a survivor of domestic abuse that had been occurring at the time of her arrest.
 In a Facebook post and several media interviews, Rodriguez-Gregg shared details of her alleged abuse and photographs of her face with multiple bruises and urged support for pending legislation that strengthened penalties for domestic violence.
 In response, some local media outlets described Rodriguez-Gregg as "courageous" for publicly discussing her domestic violence abuse.

 In 2022, Governor Phil Murphy appointed Rodriguez-Gregg as a Republican member of the New Jersey Board of Public Utilities, but the nomination was withdrawn after a hold was placed on it in the State Senate.